a-nady/streamsearch/README.md

 StreamList*

-*subject to change

 ## Overview

 Sometimes, you want to watch a film/tv show, but because of the many streaming services nowadays, it can get confusing on where exactly you can watch it.
 This web app will allow the user to easily find out where each of the shows they want to watch belongs to what most popular streaming services (Netflix, Disney+, Hulu, TBD).
-They can make multiple watchlists, and within those watchlists can contain content from different streaming services, and also mark whether they watched it yet or not, allowing the user to keep track of what they want to watch instead of slowly going through each streaming service app.
+They can make multiple watchlists, and within those watchlists can contain content from different streaming services, allowing the user to keep track of what they want to watch instead of slowly going through each streaming service app to look for what they've wanted to watch.

 ## Data Model

-The application will store watchlists, and with the watchlist containing information like streaming service it's available on (can be multiple), title, date released, etc..
+The application will store users secured with Passport JS middleware, with each user able to hold multiple watchlists, and with each watchlist containing information like streaming service it's available on (can be multiple), title, date released, and description.

 * users can have multiple watchlists (via references)
-* each watchlist can have multiple films/tvs with containing information about the movie(not sure if possible yet)
+* each watchlist can have multiple films/tvs with containing information about the movie

 An Example User: